Lincoln Heights, Ohio: Government and infrastructure

 The village maintains its own fire department.
-As of 2015 the Hamilton County, Ohio Sheriff's Office provides police services, patrolling Lincoln Heights with eight officers.
+As of 2015 the Hamilton County Sheriff's Office provides police services, patrolling Lincoln Heights with eight officers.
 The village pays $773,000 annually for this coverage.

 Previously the village operated its own police department.
 The department, as of 2014, had eight full-time police officers, seven part-time officers, and four auxiliary officers, or citizens who work one day per week to provide support for police officers.
 That year, the police department's annual budget was $864,000.

 Crime

-Illegal drug distribution activity occurred in Lincoln heights in the 2000s, and the 2010s.
+Illegal drug distribution activity occurred in Lincoln Heights in the 2000s, and the 2010s.
 In 2014 Lincoln Heights Chief of Police Conroy Chance stated that the most common illegal drugs were crack cocaine and marijuana prior to 2012, but the preferred drugs shifted to heroin that year.

 In 2010 Quan Truong and Jennifer Baker of The Cincinnati Enquirer stated that Lincoln Heights had a history of violent crime, one that "plagues" Lincoln Heights.
-Circa the 2010s typically Lincoln Heights experienced about one or two shootings occurred each year.
+Circa the 2010s typically Lincoln Heights experienced about one or two shootings each year.
 In 1993 and 2001 there were incidents of Lincoln Heights police cars being set on fire.
 A man broke into the Lincoln Heights police station on fire in 1998, causing about $100,000 in damages.
 Persons shot the windows of the village hall and shot at police cars during the same evening.
 In June 2001 authorities accused 33-year-old Stan Fitzpatrick of murdering community activist Elton "Arybie" Rose after killing Fitzpatrick's girlfriend and the girlfriend's daughter.
 In the summer of 2010 a man fired bullets at Sharonville police officer who was chasing two suspects while in Lincoln Heights.
 In September 2010 men with semiautomatic weapons shot at a Woodlawn police car.
 In 2012 there were four shootings, with one of them being a homicide, and in 2013 there were nine shootings, with four of them being homicides.
 In May 2014 a joint task force made up of the Ohio Bureau of Criminal Investigation, the county sheriff's department, the Cincinnati Police Department, and the Woodlawn Police Department was established to reduce violence stemming from illegal drug issues.

-In 2014 Chance stated that due to the nature of crime in Lincoln Heights, "we police the way that big city polices."
+In 2014, Chance stated that due to the nature of crime in Lincoln Heights, "we police the way that big city polices."
 Since then the Lincoln Heights police department had been disbanded.